ncg777/name.ncg777/readme.md

 ## wordpermutations.sh
 - **Class**: name.ncg777.Maths.Enumerations.WordPermutationEnumeration
 - **Parameters**:
-  - `rk` (List[int] or int[] as a space separated list of integers within double quotes) : List of the number of occurences of each element.
+  - `rk` (int[]) : List of the number of occurences of each element.
 The sum of this list will be the length of the output lists.